vibhu0209/VIDEO-CHAT-APP/README.md

 whenever u want to use the variable from the back end to the front end syntax <%= variable %>

 rooms have uniqaue url so we have to make sure the client connected to the same room should get triggered for their events.

+mail protocol we use smtp internet based standard communication protocol for email transmission

+port 25- blocked by  465 - iana athourities for new services
+    587 only this is usable.

+in nodejs we will use nodemailer we will be sending emails

+app passwords - we use this because to generate passwords we can use this to access google services instead of using our own password